This section contains an array of maps of current and future water risks, country profiles information and methodology documentation

 For more information, please check the latest methodology documentation available on the Data & Methods page.

 The WWF Water Risk Filter scenarios are based on the combination of the most relevant climate scenarios (IPCC Representative Concentration Pathways – RCP) and socio-economic scenarios (IIASA Shared Socioeconomic Pathways – SSP).
-Accordingly, Water Risk Filter scenarios for 2030 and 2050 contain three different pathways:
+Accordingly, WWF Water Risk Filter scenarios for 2030 and 2050 contain three different pathways:

 To develop scenarios of water risks, WWF collaborated with multiple research groups to integrate the best available projected datasets on different water risk aspects.
-Each scenario is derived from the Water Risk Filter basin risk data in the year 2020 (baseline), added with projected changes from the best available projected dataset.
+Each scenario is derived from the WWF Water Risk Filter basin risk data in the year 2020 (baseline), added with projected changes from the best available projected dataset.

 For more information, please check the latest methodology documentation available on the Data & Methods page.